rhass/relativity/presentation.md

 ### How is the SonarQube project related to the work I'll be doing at Relativity Space?
 - Lead project plans and proposals.
 - Coordinated across multiple teams and stakeholders.
-- Created standardized CI process using Backstage Internal Developer Platform.
+- Standardized CI process leveraging Backstage Internal Developer Platform.
 - Managed releases processes.
 - Built and released binary artifacts used by entire engineering org.
 - Performed support in post-production to users.